f5devcentral/f5-big-iq-lab/docs/class5/module1/lab7.rst

 There are three steps to managing software images for devices:

-- Download the software image from F5 Networks.
+- Download the software image from F5, Inc.
 - Upload the software image to BIG-IQ.
 - Install the software image on a device in the BIG-IP Device inventory in one of the following two ways:
     - Managed Device Upgrade - use this process for installing a software image on managed BIG-IP devices running version 11.5.0 or later.